-When setting up a mountain bike you saw that a bike has many areas where dirt can be stuck.
+After setting up a mountain bike and riding you see that a bike has many areas where dirt can be stuck.
 Those areas do not really get clean with a hose.
 For this reason a deeper clean is necessary.
 We will show you how this is done in the next paragraphs.

 Water is your friend, but not high pressure water.

 So you can hose your bike, but what can hurt your bike is high pressure water which can actually force dirt into moving parts like bearings.
 To avoid this, keep your hose on a medium spray, and take care not to blast the ends of the hubs, the bottom bracket, or anywhere else with a bearing seal.